xesco/castools/docs/CASFILE.md

 **This marker:**

-- ✅ exists only in CAS files
+- ✅ exists only in CAS files (preservation format)
-- ✅ never appears in audio
+- ✅ never appears in MSX tape audio (actual standard)
-- ✅ is not data
+- ✅ is not data, just a container delimiter
-- ✅ marks the start of a block
+- ✅ marks the start of a block in the CAS file

 ---